-This is a simple five step process for fall home maintenance.
+This is a simple five-step process for fall home maintenance.
 No this is not a long list of items of recommended home maintenance items that you know will never get done.
-At Fresh Start we know that your time is precious and we want to cut through all of the typical and give the most important items to address in your fall home maintenance.
+At Fresh Start, we know that your time is precious and we want to cut through all of the typical.
+To give you the most important items to address in your fall home maintenance.
 These simple five steps will help your home be healthy, warm and hopefully more economical.
 In addition, these items will also help protect your home from the common water damage issues that face homeowners during the fall and winter seasons.